German flood victims find Christmas cheer amid loss | DW | 23.12.2021

 "So this is where I'll be celebrating Christmas," says Hess.
 He and other retirees from Dernau moved into their new quarters just five days ago.
 They share a common room where they can meet for meals or a chat.
 For six months, Hess lived alone in a hotel room near the city of Bonn, 30 kilometers from here.

 Does it even feel like Christmas time to him now?
 "Not really," says Hess.
 "My belief in God has waned.
-After all, an almighty God is also responsible for this flood."
+After all, an almighty God was also responsible for this flood."

 At a time of despair and suffering, many people in the Ahr valley were grateful to see the many helpers who flocked to the flood area from near and far.
 Everywhere in the valley, you can now see banners and graffiti on houses thanking those who came to help.